Skip to content

 /etc/System configuration filesThe restaurant’s policy manual and recipe standards

-/tmp/Temporary files (deleted on reboot)The prep table — used during cooking, cleaned up after
+/tmp/Temporary files that may be cleaned automatically depending on system policyThe prep table — used during cooking, sometimes cleaned up automatically

-/var/log/Log files (records of what happened)The order history book
+/var/log/Log files, or records of what happenedThe order history book

 Terminal window